-(b) With Pay - leave of absence with current pay and without loss of seniority will be granted to three (3) employees who are representatives of the Union on the Union's bargaining committee to carry on negotiations with the Employer.
+(b) "With Pay" - leave of absence with current pay and without loss of seniority will be granted to three (3) employees who are representatives of the Union on the Union's Bargaining Committee to carry on negotiations with the Employer.

-(c) To facilitate the administration of this Clause when leave without pay is granted, the leave shall be given with basic pay, substitution pay where applicable, and the Union shall reimburse the Employer for salary and benefit costs, including travel time incurred.
-Leave of absence granted under this Clause shall include sufficient travel time.
-The Union shall provide the Employer with reasonable notice prior to the commencement of leave under this Clause.
-It is understood that employees granted leave of absence pursuant to this Clause shall receive their current rates of pay while on leave of absence with pay.
+(c) To facilitate the administration of this clause when leave without pay is granted, the leave shall be given with basic pay, substitution pay where applicable, and the Union shall reimburse the Employer for salary and benefit costs, including travel time incurred.
+Leave of absence granted under this clause shall include sufficient travel time.
+The Union shall provide the Employer with reasonable notice prior to the commencement of leave under this clause.
+It is understood that employees granted leave of absence with pay.
 The Employer agrees that any of the above leaves of absences shall not be unreasonably withheld.

-(d) Chief Stewards - leave of absence with current pay, benefits and without loss of seniority will be granted to members of the Bargaining Committee for up to an aggregate total of twenty-four (24) hours per contract year, to deal with Collective Agreement related problems at work sites within the contract area.
+(d) "Chief Stewards" - leave of absence with current pay, benefits and without loss of seniority will be granted to members of the Bargaining Committee for up to an aggregate total of twenty-four (24) hours per contract year, to deal with collective agreement related problems at worksites within the contract area.
 Further leaves will be granted as required per Clause 2.10(a)(2).